airbnb/okreplay/readme.md

 traffic is recorded to a _tape_ and subsequent runs will play back the HTTP response without really connecting to the external endpoint.

-Tapes are stored to disk as JSON and can be modified (or even created) by hand.
+Tapes are stored to disk as JSON files and can be modified (or even created) by hand and committed to your project's source control repository so that other members of the team can use them when running tests.
 Different tests can use different tapes to simulate varying responses from external endpoints.
+Each tape can hold multiple request/response interactions but each must (currently) have a unique request URI

 ## Usage